ClubExpressions/poc2/README.md

 You can just rebase and push like:

     $ git co gh-pages
+    $ git co .  # this is because client.js was ignored
     $ git rebase master
     Switched to branch 'gh-pages'
     $ lein do clean, with-profile prod compile